Lenin in 1918: Production

-The shooting started on August 10, 1938 and lasted for eighty-seven days.
+The shooting started on 10 August 1938 and lasted for eighty-seven days.
 Shchukin never saw Lenin in real life, but he did intense research, immersing himself in everything related to him.
 During the production of Lenin in 1918, Boris Shchukin constantly suffered from ill health.
 Exactly six months after his appearance in the film and while a sequel was being developed Shchukin died.

+International audience

+During China's Cultural Revolution, Lenin in 1918 along with Lenin in October were the only Soviet feature films repeatedly screened to the public.